 A fan of record players may have other reasons for building up a vinyl collection outside of merely having a preference for their sound.

 These reasons can be multifaceted and may include some of the following:

 For many people listening to a vinyl record on a record player is just how they grew up and whether they believe that turntables provide a high level of sound quality isn’t necessarily a question they would consider.

-For many individuals the reason for choosing vinyl is that the sounds and sight of a record player takes them back in time to when they were younger and would buy a new record from their local record shop and rush home to listen to it.
+For many individuals, the reason for choosing vinyl is that the sounds and sight of a record player take them back in time to when they were younger and would buy a new record from their local record shop and rush home to listen to it.

 An anecdotal example of this nostalgia is when I bought my mum, who is a massive Marc Bolan fan, an original copy of The Slider album by T Rex after she picked up a second record player.

 After which these songs that I had heard plenty of times before on CDs or online were being played near enough exclusively on her record player.

 Vinyl records have been around for many years and have outlasted their alleged replacements, and even the replacements of these replacements such as eight tracks, cassette tapes, and CDs.

 As such the wide array of albums and singles released in this format is truly staggering.

 Due to this enduring legacy, there is a significant quantity of music only available via the medium of the vinyl record player.